1st Ko Si 3rd

 1st Ko Si 3rd, also known as Third Is My First, is a 2014 Filipino comedy-drama film written and directed by Real Florido and produced by Anter San Agustin under Firestarters Productions.
 The film was an official selection to the 2014 Cinemalaya Independent Film Festival under the New Breed Category.
 It stars Nova Villa, Freddie Webb, Ken Chan, Dante Rivero, RJ Agustin and Denise Barbacena.

-Plot
+Summary

 A woman is anticipating the beginning of a lengthy retirement with her husband.
 However, she soon becomes restless, and when an old flame unexpectedly reappears, she is forced to reflect on her past.